Comprehensive review of the Australian Dangerous Goods Code

 You can view a recording of our webinar from 10 October 2024 here.

-As part of the ADG Code Review, the NTC has also worked to review and incorporate the Australian Code for the transport of Explosives by Road and Rail (the AEC) into the Code.
+As part of the Code Review, the NTC has also worked to review and incorporate the Australian Code for the transport of Explosives by Road and Rail (the AEC) into the Code.

 Explosives transport is a specialised part of the transport system.
-This paper enables the NTC to hear from stakeholders involved in the transport of class 1 explosives.
+This paper enabled the NTC to hear from stakeholders involved in the transport of class 1 explosives.
 The new explosives provisions must meet the needs of the industry and regulators.
-It will also ensure that we successfully incorporate these provisions into the draft Code and can maintain these provisions in the future.
+It will also ensure that we successfully incorporate these provisions into the draft Code and maintain these provisions in the future.

-- A draft set of provisions for explosives transport.
+• A draft set of provisions for explosives transport

-- An extract of the class 1 entries from the dangerous goods list.
+• An extract of the class 1 entries from the dangerous goods list

 Draft Code for the Land Transport of Dangerous Goods Consultation Regulatory Impact Statement